dorjeduck/llm.mojo/README.md

 ## How to Use

+Visit [llm.c on GitHub](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.
+For specifics about our Mojo-ported version, `llm.mojo`, follow the essential steps below:

-Download and tokenize a dataset.
-The `tinyshakespeare` dataset is the fastest to download and tokenize:
+#### Step 1: Download and Tokenize a Dataset

+Use the `tinyshakespeare` dataset for a quick setup.
+This dataset is the fastest to download and tokenize.
+Run the following command to download and prepare the dataset:

 ```
 python prepro_tinyshakespeare.py
 ```

-(this python script is from [https://github.com/karpathy/llm.c](https://github.com/karpathy/llm.c) - see Andrej's repo for more details on the dataset.)
+This Python script is from Andrej Karpathy's [llm.c]((https://github.com/karpathy/llm.c)) repository.
+Visit the repository for more details on the dataset.

-Alternatively you can also download the larger [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
+Alternatively, download the larger TinyStories dataset.
+If you need a larger dataset, use the following command:

 ```
 python prepro_tinystory.py
 ```

+#### Step 2: Train the Model

-Train the downloaded weights further:
+Train your model using the downloaded and tokenized data by running:

  ```mojo train_gpt.mojo```